Master of Business Administration - MBA

 Program suspension will result as a consequence of the following:

-- not meeting the requirements of probation at the end of the probationary term
+- not meeting the requirements of academic recovery at the end of the probationary term

 - violations of the MBA program student policies, and/or the University’s policies on academic integrity or student conduct (depending on the severity of the issue)